Tradie Talk Translator: Your Guide to Building & Renovation Lingo

 Variation

-Any change to the agreed scope of work.
-Variations may affect your budget or timeline, and always require written approval.
+Any change to the agreed scope of work after contract signing.
+Variations affect cost, timeline, or both, and must be documented in writing.

 Contingency